Qian-kj/Foundation-of-Machine-Learning/notes_chapter7.md

 ### Definition 7.10

 ### Mixed Strategy
-A mixed strategy for the row player is a distribution $D $over the training points.
+A mixed strategy for the row player is a distribution $D$ over the training points.
 A mixed strategy for the column player is a distribution over the base classifiers, derived from a non-negative vector $\alpha$,

 ### Theorem 7.11 von Neumann's Minimax Theorem
 This equality shows that there exists a mixed strategy for each player such that the expected loss for one is the same as the expected payoff for the other.